 In WTC the welfare and wellbeing of Members, including young and vulnerable adults, is paramount and every member has the right to be protected from abuse.

 WTC welfare and wellbeing officer

-In September 2017 WTC, in line with BTF guidelines appointed Sarah Poole as its Welfare and Wellbeing officer.
+In line with BTF guidelines, we have appointed Jess Rushton as our Welfare and Wellbeing officer.

 The WTC Welfare and Wellbeing officer’s role is to:

 be available to all club members to discuss queries or concerns regarding safeguarding (including any concerns relating to Adults at Risk and transition members);

 support WTC to follow safeguarding guidelines set out by BTF;